Ana-Miguel-Silva/SurgicalAppointmentAndResourceManagement/docs/BackofficeModule/5.1.9/readme.md

 **Dependencies/References:**

-* There is a dependency to "USG007:  "As a Project Manager, I want the system to support and apply authentication and authorization for all its users and functionalities.", since is necessary to be able to Sign Up as admin to create others Users.
+[//]: # (* There is a dependency to "USG007:  "As a Project Manager, I want the system to support and apply authentication and authorization for all its users and functionalities.", since is necessary to be able to Sign Up as admin to create others Users.)

 **Input and Output Data**

 **Input Data:**

 * Typed data:
-    * First Name
-    * Last Name
   * E-mail

-* Selected data:
+  * Phone
-    * User
+  * Date of Birth
-    * Role
+  * Medical Conditions (?)

 **Output Data:**
-* Display the success of the operation and the data of the registered user (Add User)
+* Display the success of the operation and the data of the updated patient (Update Patient)
-* Display the success of the operation and the list the users of the backoffice (List Users)
-* Display the success of the operation and the disable or enable action on the specific user (Enable/Disable User)

 ## 3. Analysis